 - Do not use your browser's Back or Forward buttons.
 This can cause problems with your exam (e.g., automatic submission, answers overwritten, etc).

 - Do use your course's Canvas Chat tool for remote support during your exam.
 Open Canvas chat in a separate browser window before beginning your exam.
 Both your course staff and EdTech will be monitoring for any of your questions or troubleshooting.

 For Exam Administrators

-- Do set a Time Limit, Availability Start/End dates and times for your exam.
-For the most equitable exam taking experience, our recommendation is to set a time limit and a wider availability window (>30-60 minutes later than the official end time of the exam).
-This allows students the same amount of time to take the exam, even if they start late (many choose to start late).
-Exams auto-submit when the time limit runs out or when the availability window ends, whichever comes first (thus the recommendation for a wide availability window ensures everyone’s time limit runs out BEFORE the availability window closes.
+- Do set a time limit, and a wider availability start/end dates and times for your exam.
+Our recommendation for an equitable exam taking experience is to set a time limit and a wider availability window (>30-60 minutes later than the official end time of the exam).
+This allows students the same amount of time and freedom to start when they prefer (many choose to start late).
+Exams auto-submit when the time limit runs out or when the availability window ends, whichever comes first, so the wide availability window ensures everyone’s time limit runs out BEFORE the availability window closes.

-- Do suggest use of a recommended browser for browsing Canvas (see above in "For Students")
+- Do suggest use of a recommended browser for browsing Canvas (see below in "For Students").

-- Do use images less than 600 pixels wide, to prevent horizontal scrolling of the browser, which may cause students to overlook parts of the image.
+- Do use images fewer than 600 pixels wide, to prevent horizontal scrolling of the browser, which may cause students to overlook parts of the image.

-- Do display all the questions on one page for your exam, or at least each part on its own page.
-Students prefer to be able to skim through questions quickly on one page, as opposed to having to view each question on its own page is very slow and tedious to browse.
+- Do display all the questions on one page for your exam, or at least each section on one page.
+Students appreciate the ability to skim through questions quickly on one page, as opposed to having to view each question on its own page.

-- If you have regraded an exam, it will take a few minutes before the new quiz statistics will display.
+- Do NOT worry if changes are not immediately updated.
+For instance, if you have regraded an exam, it will take a few minutes before the new quiz statistics will display.